surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 This also means that if a modulation slider's value is smaller than the base value, the modulation polarity will be inverted.

+Also, when applying modulation to certain time-based parameters (such as Portamento, envelope attack, etc.) that are set to 0.00 seconds, in some cases, the modulation won't trigger properly due to the way it works internally.
+To fix this, simply increase the parameter in question by a very small amount, just so it doesn't have a value of 0.

 <br/>

 ### Modulating LFO parameters with another modulator